EEKONG/openfda-snowflake-pipeline-data-engr-proj-v1/README.md

     - WHICH cases require disproportionate operational effort The dashboard is designed for decision-makers, not just analysts.

-# Key Business Insights
-    - A small number of poorly defined root causes account for a disproportionate share of shortage records.
-    - Certain root causes generate high operational workload, requiring frequent updates and administrative follow-ups per drug.
-    - Drug shortages are concentrated in clinically critical therapeutic areas such as cardiovascular, endocrine, and neurological treatments.
-    - Timeline analysis reveals that several drugs remain in active shortage for multiple years, indicating chronic supply-chain failures rather than temporary disruptions.

 # Tech Stack & Skills Demonstrated
 Data Engineering
 - Python (API ingestion, JSON flattening)